 From April 2020, a new strategy was implemented for automatic fire alarms (AFAs) at commercial premises only whereby we will no longer attend between the hours of 8am and 6pm.
-The Swindon Group have attended 67 AFAs in non-domestic properties this quarter which is a reduction of 23.8% on the same quarter in 2019-20.
-Looking at all associated mobilisations for the quarter this returns 22 hours to wholetime crews.
+The Swindon Group have attended more AFAs in non-domestic premises this year than the 2019-20 financial year before the policy was implemented, however looking at all associated mobilisations for the quarter this delivered cashable savings of £650 for on-call attendance in Swindon Group and returns 21 hours to wholetime crews.